"International Journal of Physical Education, Sports and Health"

 <.05) and a priori coding were used to analyze the results.
 Findings of the study showed a significant difference (p

 <.0001) between mini-volleyball (M

 = 8.91) and traditional (M

 = 5.56) in total contact per rally.
 However, there was no significant difference (p

 = 3.03) regarding MVPA levels.
 PSTs perceived that the mini-volleyball format was a more appropriate approach than traditional for beginners.Pages: 353-358 | 626 Views 37 DownloadsDownload Full Article:

 How to cite this article:

-Anthony Meléndez Nieves, Luis Estrada Oliver and Farah A Ramírez-Marrero.
+Anthony Meléndez Nieves, Luis Estrada Oliver, Farah A Ramírez-Marrero.
 Benefits of exposing pre-service physical education teachers to the mini-volleyball format.
-International Journal of Physical Education, Sports and Health.
-2018; 5(2): 353-358.
+Int J Phys Educ Sports Health 2018;5(2):353-358.